wanwenli/wap-scripts/CSR-Bot/README.md

 ### Setup

+* Employement ID: `fillin.js` line 2
 * URL of CSR: `background.js` line 2
-* Employement ID: `fillin.js` line 2

 ### How to use

-Install the extension to your chrome and click it before leaving the office.
+* Install the extension on your chrome.
+* Fill in the working hour for *at least* one day for each month, such that the bot can pick up a project from the "recently used project."
+* Click the extension and enjoy!

+### Notes

+On a few pages the waiting time can be as long as 15 seconds.
+This is a hack to waiting the rendering to complete.